pypi/warehouse/docs/user/trusted-publishers/security-model.md

 # Security model and considerations

+Trusted publishing is primarily designed to be a more secure alternative than the long-lived API tokens that have traditionally been used for publishing to PyPI.

+In recent years, theft of credentials such as API tokens has [played a major role in cyber attacks].
+The reason for this is the unfortunate reality that managing credentials can be unexpectedly difficult.
+Trusted publishing addresses this risk by using short-lived tokens instead of long-lived tokens that can easily get misplaced, leaked in logs, stolen by malware, or any number of other ways.

+However, it is important to still be aware of the kinds of risks that trusted publishing does not cover.
+You should think of trusted publishing as one tool in the toolbelt for securing packages.

 ## General considerations

-While more secure than passwords and long-lived API tokens, OIDC publishing is not a panacea.
-In particular:
+* Trusted publishing asserts that a package was published to PyPI by someone or something that had access to an API token that was created within 15 minutes of a valid OIDC authentication flow.
+It does not assert anything about the safety of the code or the trustworthiness of the authors.

+* Trusted publishing does not address whether the package has been modified before or after it was built.
+[Attestations] can address those risks.

-* Short-lived API tokens are still sensitive material, and should not be disclosed (ideally not at all, but certainly not before they expire).
+* Short-lived API tokens are sensitive material that must be protected from getting stolen or leaked.

-* OIDC tokens themselves are sensitive material, and should not be disclosed.
-  OIDC tokens are also short-lived, but an attacker who successfully intercepts one can mint API tokens against it for as long as it lives.
+* OIDC tokens themselves are also sensitive material that must be protected from getting stolen or leaked.
+OIDC tokens expire quickly, but an attacker who successfully intercepts one can use it to generate API tokens until it expires.

-* Configuring a Trusted Publisher means establishing trust in a particular piece of external state (such as a GitHub Actions workflow); that state **must not** be controllable by untrusted parties.
+* Configuring a trusted publisher means trusting in the auth system of a particular OIDC provider (such as GitHub Actions).
+Trusted publishing relies on that auth system not being contolled by attackers and not containing vulnerabilities.

 In summary: treat your Trusted Publishers *as if* they were API tokens.
 If you wouldn't let a user or piece of code access your API token, then they shouldn't